skip to content

 Getting ready for the work

 All staff and students have now moved out of the Stirling building and enabling works have started on site.
-Over the summer these will include asbestos surveys and removal.
-The hoardings, which will be around the building whilst the work is carried out, will be put up in the second half of August.
+Work underway includes asbestos removal.

-The Seeley Library, and its collections, moved out of the Stirling building in December 2024 and is now open in a dedicated and newly designed space within the University Library until work on the Stirling Building is complete.
+The Seeley Library, and its collections, moved out of the Stirling building in December 2024 into a dedicated and newly designed space within the University Library where it will remain until work on the Stirling Building is complete.

 Project Charter